 Top 5 Ways to Lower Your Tax Bill

 Tax Day is just around the corner.
-Be sure to file your tax return (or file for an extension) by Monday, April 18th.
+Be sure to file your tax return (or file for an extension) before it’s too late!
 If you’re like me, this was taken care of weeks ago.
-If not, you (or your CPA) have some work to do this weekend.
+If not, you (or your CPA) have some work to do.
 Have fun with that!

 Did you know that America’s retailers and restaurants now “celebrate” the date with weird deals, including free document shredding, $10.40 meals and bagel bundles, and free cookies?
 I’m a sucker for a good deal, and I’d never turn down a free cookie, but I won’t be out chasing deals on Tax Day.